-The powers of guardianship bodies in the States and Territories vary, but they may be able to provide advice about dispute resolution options; mediate disputes; apply to a court or tribunal to be appointed as guardian (if no one else is available or appropriate); or make a treatment decision (in limited circumstances only).
+The powers of the Public Advocates and Public Guardians vary by State and Territory, but they may be able to provide advice about dispute resolution options; mediate disputes; apply to a court or tribunal to be appointed as a substitute decision-maker (if no one else is available or appropriate); or make a treatment decision (in limited circumstances only).

 What can be done if a dispute remains unresolved?

-If a treatment dispute remains unresolved, a health professional, aged care worker, the person, their family or substitute decision-maker may apply to a State or Territory tribunal or the Supreme Court for an order.
+If a treatment dispute remains unresolved, a health professional, aged care worker or service, the person, their family or substitute decision-maker may apply to a State or Territory tribunal or the Supreme Court for an order.

 There is no legal requirement to refer an unresolved dispute to a tribunal or court.
-However, it is good practice to seek legal advice about this when appropriate (e.g. from an aged care facility’s lawyer), and also to tell family or substitute decision-makers about this option.
+However, it is good practice to seek legal advice about this when appropriate (e.g. from an aged care facility’s lawyer), and also to tell the person’s family or substitute decision-maker about this option.